Exosome-Therapy-stem-cells

 Exomes are the portions of an organism’s genome containing protein-coding genes.
 They comprise a small part of the total DNA, usually around 1-2%, but are responsible for most known genetic functions.
 Exomes contain sequences called exons, which are the coding regions within genes.
 These exons are transcribed into RNA and then translated into proteins, which perform various functions within the cell and the organism.

 Exome sequencing is a technique used by researchers and clinicians to analyze the protein-coding regions of the genome.
-By focusing on the exome, scientists can study the most functionally relevant parts of the genome at lower costs and with greater efficiency than whole-genome sequencing.
+By focusing on the exome, we can study the most functionally relevant parts of the genome at lower costs and with greater efficiency than whole-genome sequencing.
 This approach is beneficial for identifying genetic variants associated with diseases and disorders, as many of them are caused by mutations in protein-coding genes.

 What Are Exosomes?